JonnoB/clocrc/README.md

 ## License

-This project is licensed under the [License Name].
+This project is licensed under the MIT.
 See the `LICENSE` file for more information.

-## Contact

-For any questions or inquiries, please contact [Your Name] at [your-email@example.com].

 ## Abstract